Understand How Your Car Measures Up

 The indexes for AB (Accident Benefits claims) are shown only by colour and do not include numerical values.
 This is because there are fewer Accident Benefits claims than other types of claims each year, so a numerical index would be misleading.

-This year, information from British Columbia is not included in the analysis.
+This year again, information from British Columbia is not included in the analysis.